 Pricing Energy Procurement Services: Fixed VS Structured Rates

-There are a few main ways to price your energy contracts:
+There are a few main ways to price your commercial energy contracts:

 Fixed rates offer a set price for a specified period of time.
 It's a single rate per kilowatt hour that benefits companies prioritizing budget control.
 It's predictable and guaranteed.
 Under a fixed rate contract, you're protected from market increases, but you can't take advantage of market lows.